 No. There are only a few motorcycle repair training programs in existence.
 Most are in southern and western states.

 19. Does the College of DuPage Automotive Service Technology program offer classes

 in small engine (mowers, leaf blowers, trimmers, etc.) repair?

-No, but the COD Horticulture program does; the course numbers are: Hort 1821 or Hort 1824.
+No, but the COD Horticulture program does.

 20. Does the Automotive Service Technology program work on cars from the general public?